This blog post was originally published on the Engagex blog on February 22, 2021.

 One day, the family loaned their boat to some vacationers at the lake.

-After speaking with their insurance agent, the family discovered that for a minimal increase to premiums, they could have covered the updated value of the boat and would have saved tens of thousands of dollars.
+After speaking with their insurance agent, the family discovered that for a minimal increase in premiums, they could have covered the updated value of the boat and would have saved tens of thousands of dollars.

 Why don't all agencies implement a consistent customer insurance review program?